 Shamanic mysticism, ayahuasca and yoga in Cusco, Peru (November 25 – December 6, 2017)

-The Living Project has one mission – we want you to have a travel experience that awakens your soul and changes your life.
-And, our incredible trip to the Sacred Valley of Peru and legendary Machu Picchu is no different.
+The Living Project wants you to have a travel experience that awakens your soul and in some way, changes your life.
+And, we believe that our incredible trip to the Sacred Valley of Peru and legendary Machu Picchu will help to do just that.

-We chose Peru because it is considered to be a major energetic and spiritual ‘vortex’ on this planet; home to one of the earth’s seven chakras.
+We chose Peru because it is considered to be a spiritual vortex; home of one of the planet earth’s seven chakras.

-We will be working with Peruvian Shamans and sacred plant medicines – Ayahuasca and San Pedro.
-We will explore some of the most spiritually rich locations in the world, and cap off our retreat with a tour of one of the new seven wonders of the world, Macchu Picchu.
+We will be working with local Peruvian Shamans and sacred plant medicines, while exploring some of the most spiritually rich and geologically rare locations in the world.
+And we will cap off our retreat with a tour of one of the new seven wonders of the world breath-taking Macchu Picchu.

 Mornings will begin with meditation class led by Jonathan and open-level yoga practice with Domenic.
 In some of the afternoons and evenings (when we are not in ceremony with plant medicine), we will meet in sacred circle with Jonathan to delve into the world of Shamanic mysticism or Domenic will teach a second yoga class.